adityark04/Linkedin-Post-Optimizer/README.md

 2. Open your web browser and navigate to the local URL provided in the terminal (usually `http://localhost:5173`).

-You should now see the application running!
+> **Note**: The first time you load the application, it will download the AI models to your browser's cache.
+This might take a minute, but subsequent loads will be much faster.

 ---

 ## 🧠 Training Your Own Deep Learning Model

 This project includes a complete Python script and Jupyter Notebook to train your own engagement prediction model.
-This allows you to experiment with deep learning concepts and potentially replace the simulated model in the frontend with a real one.
+This allows you to experiment with deep learning concepts and replace the provided model with your own.

 ### Prerequisites